 20. Application for leave

-(1) An application for leave to appeal may be made to a Judge in chambers or in court.
+(1) An application for leave to appeal may be made to a judge in chambers or in court.

-(2) The application may be made by any party who is aggrieved by the determination, and shall be made ex parte unless the Judge orders that the application be served on any person.
+(2) The application may be made by any party who is aggrieved by the determination, and shall be made ex parte unless the judge orders that the application be served on any person.

 (3) One application for leave to appeal may be made in respect of 2 or more determinations given at the same hearing, and the appeals for which leave is granted on any such application shall be consolidated unless, or except to the extent that, the Court otherwise orders.

-(4) An application for leave to appeal must be made within 28 days of the determination appealed from unless a Judge extends the period for making such an application on the ground that there is good reason to allow it to be made outside that time.
+(4) An application for leave to appeal must be made within 28 days of the determination appealed from unless a judge extends the period for making such an application on the ground that there is good reason to allow it to be made outside that time.

 [Section 20 amended by No. 7 of 1996 s.
 15.]